adslbarxatov/KeyboardSwitcher/README.md

 2. Copy it to clipboard (Ctrl+C or Ctrl+Ins or right click + Copy).
 3. Call LangChanger (f.e., Ctrl+Alt+K, or directly from 'Main menu').
 4. Paste text backward (Ctrl+V or Shift+Ins or right click + Paste).

+# Features

+This tool can make copy and paste operations himself.
+If you specify '-f' flag after the executable name in shortcut's properties (f.e., "C:\Program files\LangChanger.exe" -f), this option will be activated.
+But some applications may incorrectly react to this option.

 #